-He notes how many of us grew up in a belief system of being told that we can have anything that we want.
+He notes how many of us grew up in a belief system of being told that we can have anything we want.
 How the loser of a race can win a medal.
-The concept emphasising that we can all be winners and achievers.
+A concept emphasising that we can all be winners and achievers.

 Until we get to the real world and discover that our mistakes don’t win medals; we can’t just say what we want and boom it appears.

-I observed through childhood.
-Parents that would produce their kids homework for them; create their artwork in order for them to come first.
-Even at such an age I knew that this was wrong, the technique of pampering.
+From a young age, I witnessed this happen.
+Parents would produce their kids homework for them; create their artwork in order for them to come first.
+Even at such an age I knew this was wrong.

 After a life of always being sheltered, kids grow up not knowing how to manage.
 Add that to social-media and our obsession with phones, it’s a recipe for a lack of coping mechanisms.